sciensanogit/bopR/README.md

 consult the help-file by `?BE_POP`.
 The population structure of Belgium over the years was as follows:

+## Population data by statistical sector

+the `bopR` package also contains population files on statistical sector level (not by sex or age).
+The dataset is named: `BE_POP_SECTOR`.

 ## Population projection datasets

-the `bepop` package also contains population projection files on different geographical levels (districts - provinces - regions - country).
+the `bopR` package also contains population projection files on different geographical levels (districts - provinces - regions - country).
 The datasets are named as follows: